Noncommutative ring

 In mathematics, a noncommutative ring is a ring whose multiplication is not commutative; that is, there exist a and b in the ring such that ab and ba are different.
 Equivalently, a noncommutative ring is a ring that is not a commutative ring.

 Noncommutative algebra is the part of ring theory devoted to study of properties of the noncommutative rings, including the properties that apply also to commutative rings.

-Sometimes the term noncommutative ring is used instead of ring to refer to a unspecified ring which is not necessarily commutative, and hence may be commutative.
-Generally, this is for emphasizing that the studied properties are not restricted to commutative rings, as, in many contexts, ring is used as a shortcut for commutative ring.
+Sometimes the term noncommutative ring is used instead of ring to refer to an unspecified ring which is not necessarily commutative, and hence may be commutative.
+Generally, this is for emphasizing that the studied properties are not restricted to commutative rings, as, in many contexts, ring is used as a shorthand for commutative ring.

 Although some authors do not assume that rings have a multiplicative identity, in this article we make that assumption unless stated otherwise.